splynx/docs/files/en/addons_modules/sageone/sageone.md

 If any of the above items are not enabled to sync automatically, we can manually sync items via the Web UI under `Config → Integrations → Splynx Sageone Accounting`, with the export and import functions.

+**It is recommended that all settings in the "Cron settings" section of the page are disabled for the initial set up of the add-on to avoid syncing all these elements automatically via cron jobs, the first import and export should be done manually**

 ## 2. Define the payment methods to push to SageOne from Splynx